BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 <p>
     <b>
-        Some age-old problem are clearly unsolved.<br/>
+        Some age-old problems are clearly unsolved.<br/>
-        Others are clearly solved, yet their solutions are often ignored.
+        Others are clearly solved, yet their solutions often ignored.
     </b>
 </p>